github/opensource.guide/overviews/issues/index.md

 Once you've collected a lot of issues, you may find it hard to find the ones you care about. **Milestones**, **labels**, and **assignees** are great features to filter and categorize issues.

-You can change or add a milestone, assignee, and label by clicking their corresponding gears in the sidebar on the right.
+You can change or add a milestone, an assignee, and labels by clicking their corresponding gears in the sidebar on the right.

 ![](labels.png)